NewcastleRSE/dolfin-flutter-development/README.md

-# dolfin-flutter
+# dolfin-flutter-development
 The Flutter-based app for the [DOLFIN Project](https://www.npeu.ox.ac.uk/dolfin).
+This is a development application.
+Interaction with NPEU databases have been removed from sing up and add child pages.

 ## About